 And that, dear reader, is how I ended up on HRT.

-I’m one week in so its effects have still to start, but the relief when I left the doctors was immense.
+The relief when I left the doctors was immense.
 I’m aware of the health risks and that HRT doesn’t work for everyone (I told you, I did a lot of reading), but it feels that I’m not alone anymore.

 Mariella Frostrup called the menopause a “shameful, guilty secret” and its incredible that in the 21st century, women still feel this way.